mugberto/LetsGoPlaces/README.md

 # LetsGoPlaces

-This project is about creating a directory of nature attraction destination for nature lovers.
+This project is about creating a directory of nature attraction destinations for nature lovers.
 User can search for a place they want to visit and get more information.
 If they have not made up their mind yet, they can use keywords and get a lot of suggestions that will help them choose.